Guide to Working with the PCO

 |Executive Council||The institution through which the Government as a whole formally gives advice to the Governor-General.
 The convention is that the Executive Council comprises all Ministers of the Crown, whether or not they are members of the Cabinet; it is presided over by the Governor-General.||5.2, 5.3|

 |explanatory note||The text at the front of the introduction copy of a Bill (but not part of the Bill) that usually consists of a general policy statement and a clause by clause analysis.
 The explanatory note does not appear on subsequent versions of the Bill and is not updated to take account of changes to the Bill in Parliament.

-Regulations are also published with an explanatory note, which is prepared by the drafter.
-The explanatory note is not part of the regulations.
+Legislative Instruments are also published with an explanatory note, which is prepared by the drafter.
+The explanatory note is not part of the Legislative Instrument.

 |first reading||A short debate in the House that follows introduction.
 A member explains the objects of the Bill; other members may debate the objects.
 Debate is limited to two hours; no amendments can be made.
 Members vote on whether to refer the Bill to a select committee.
 If the Bill is not referred on, members may vote to advance the Bill to its second reading or reject it.||4.1|

 |The New Zealand Gazette, the official newspaper of the Government of New Zealand.
 Published at least weekly by the Department of Internal Affairs.||5.3, 6.2|